-In March 2013 each institution received a set of individualised grant tables along with a grant letter and technical guidance which gives a comprehensive explanation of the contents of the tables.
+In March 2014 each institution received a set of individualised initial 2014-15 grant tables along with a grant letter and technical guidance which gives a comprehensive explanation of the contents of the tables.

-In October 2013, institutions received an updated set of tables, incorporating any changes since the March announcement.
-These tables include changes to:
+In October 2014 institutions will receive another set of tables, incorporating any changes since the March announcement.

-In January we wrote to each institution providing a provisional student number control allocation and details of how we had determined this.
-In February we wrote to institutions confirming limits incorporating any places awarded through the 'core and margin' policy and the result of any appeal.
+In February 2014 we wrote to each institution providing a provisional student number control allocation and details of how we had determined this.
+In March we wrote to institutions confirming allocations in light of the results of any appeal.

-There are a number of important changes to the student number control arrangements for 2013-14 following our consultation on arrangements for 2013-14 and beyond.
-In particular, institutions have more flexibility, which allows them some limited scope to exceed their student number control allocation without this resulting in a reduction to their HEFCE grant; and the exemptions list has been expanded so that more students do not count against the student number control allocation.
+There are a number of changes to the student number control arrangements for 2014-15 following our consultation in 2013.
+In particular, institutions have increased flexibility, which allows them some limited scope to exceed their student number control allocation without this resulting in a reduction to their HEFCE grant.
+The exemptions list has also been expanded so that more students do not count against the student number control allocation.

 The recurrent grant tables differ slightly for higher education institutions and further education colleges but the grant tables given below are for the sector as a whole.

-Queries from institutions should be addressed to the HEFCE higher education policy adviser for their institution.
+Queries from institutions should be addressed to the HEFCE higher education policy adviser (HEPA) for their institution.

-Funding for old-regime students shows subject-based funding for old-regime students who started their studies before 1 September 2012.
+Funding for old-regime students shows subject-based funding for old-regime students who commenced their studies before 1 September 2012.

 High-cost funding for new-regime students shows subject-based funding for new-regime students in high-cost subjects (price groups A to C1 for undergraduates, and price groups A to C2 for postgraduates).

-The allocation comprises elements to recognise the extra costs associated with recruiting and supporting students from disadvantaged backgrounds currently under-represented in higher education (£88 million), widening access and improving provision for disabled students (£15 million) and improving the retention of students most at risk of not completing (£224 million).
+The student opportunity allocation comprises elements to recognise the extra costs associated with recruiting and supporting students from disadvantaged backgrounds currently under-represented in higher education (£67.1 million), widening access and improving provision for disabled students (£15.3 million) and improving the retention of students most at risk of not continuing their studies (£275 million).
+Note that the provisional allocations released in March 2014 are lower than these totals as we have set aside £3 million for allocation by October 2014, to allow for corrections by institutions to their underlying data.

 |Mainstream QR grant||£1,018|